Yale-BIM/f21-assignments/README.md

 To get started with a given assignment, see the README.md file within the assignment directory.

-For Assignments 1-4, it is essential that you have completed the set up instructions in the [Setup.md file](SETUP.md) included in this repository.
+For Assignments 1-4, it is essential that you have completed the set up instructions in the [SETUP.md](SETUP.md) file that is included in this repository.
 The instructions explain how to setup a GitHub repository and the general procedure that should be followed by students when working on course assignments.

 ## Honor Code